nxt-insurance/nxt_schema/README.md

 - transform keys
 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
-    - Should we allow anything callable as types?

 ## Installation